acl reconstruction

 i'm not saying its bad all the time. i'm currently sitting on my couch with my legs cross and i have zero pain right now. but other days if i do this it hurts like hell. i have good days and bad days.

-thanks for all of your input
+thanks for all of your input0 -

 Unfortunately, it really sounds like you need to go see your doctor.
 I know the feeling of not wanting to.
 I had my knee scoped prior to the ACL reconstruction and I knew once I went back to the doctor that it wasn't going to be good news.
-Good luck to you.
+Good luck to you.0 -

 im young & large so i don't get new knees for awhile. i don't even want the new knees until i cannot walk a single inch. so i swim & walk & lift light weights to stay flexible & burn calories.